Engineering Hall

 Probation

-This program follows the Graduate School’s Advisor policy and the Graduate School’s Committees policy.
+Refer to the Graduate School: Advisor and Graduate School: Committees (Doctoral/Master’s/MFA) policies.
 Students should refer to the departmental Graduate Handbook of Academic Policies and Procedures for more information.

 15 credits

-The CBE department expects students to complete their Ph.D. degree within five years.
-Any student unable to defend her or his thesis in this period must petition the faculty for an extension by July 1 of the fifth year, specifying reasons for the request and length of requested extension.
+The Chemical and Biological Engineering department expects students to complete their PhD degree within five years.
+Any student unable to defend their thesis in this period must petition the faculty for an extension by May 1 of the fifth year, specifying reasons for the request and length of requested extension.

 Grievances and Appeals